snss231/tp/docs/UserGuide.md

 * Make sure the contact's email is in the correct format, i.e. abd@u.nus.edu &#9989, abd@kk &#10060

 * Make sure the contact's phone number is at least 3 digits long!
 Phone numbers with > 8 digits are allowed since international phone numbers have different numbers of digits.

+* Github usernames can only consist of alphanumeric characters or single hyphens, and cannot begin or end with a hyphen.
+Usernames such as `john123` and `jo-hn123` are valid, but usernames such as `john123-`, `-john123` and `jo--hn123` are invalid.

 </div>

 ### Listing all contacts : `listc`